AFLplusplus/Website/content/aflpp_fuzzing_framework_proposal.md

   observers // more than one
   current_input

-  place_input() // e.g. write to file on in the target memory
+  place_input() // e.g. write to file or in the target memory

   init()
   destroy()